ticketevolution/seatmaps-client/README.md

 ```

 *Note: The value provided to `build` is an element ID used in `document.getElementById`.
 The map will be rendered inside this element.*

+*Also, if you are loading the library through a script tag embedded on the page, remember to instantiate the library **after** the script has loaded.*

 # Configuration